YOUSSSOF/FarasDvBot/README.md

 <h1>⁉ Questions</h1>
-in case of any question, you contact with me in <a href="https://t.me/YOUDESOF">Telegram</a>.
+in case of any question, you can contact with me in <a href="https://t.me/YOUDESOF">Telegram</a>.

 <h1>❤️ Final Word</h1>
 </br>